Introduction

 -

-Magnesium oxide is cheap but difficult to recycle
+Magnesium oxide is inexpensive but poorly absorbed

 This essential amino acid serves as a building block for serotonin, which in turn is converted into melatonin.
 L-tryptophan can shorten the time it takes to fall asleep and improve sleep quality.